 Unless otherwise stated, the transmitter characteristics are specified at the antenna connector of the UE with a single or multiple transmit antenna(s).
 For UE with integral antenna only, a reference antenna with a gain of 0 dBi is assumed.

-Transmitter requirements for UL MIMO operation apply when the UE transmits on 2 ports on the same CDM group.
+Transmitter requirements for UL MIMO operation apply when the UE transmits on 2 ports/4 ports on the same CDM group.
 The UE may use higher MPR values outside this limitation.

 The applicability of transmitter requirements for Band n90 is in accordance with that for Band n41; a UE supporting Band n90 shall meet the minimum requirements for Band n41.